zychenfd/global_dengue_project/README.md

-# Bidirectional source-sink dynamics of dengue viruses and epidemic establishment in non-endemic areas
+# Global source-sink dynamics of dengue viruses and epidemic establishment in areas on the fringe of endemic transmission

 ## Before starting
 1. All code and data contained within this repository are released under the CC BY-NC-SA License.